masterkram/bytehub/docs/StudyNotes/Module1/ProductionManagment/README.md

 - cancellations
 - space

-optimize process
+by optimizing:
 - quality of care
 - quality of labor
 - productivity

-CHOIR example:
+#### example: CHOIR

-help care providers
+help care providers with
-IT solutions / consulting
+IT solutions / consulting.

-reduce wait time

-planning of surgeries
+reduce wait time with planning of surgeries

-math formula.latex